 The term “core” refers to class A real estate located in high-quality locations with high-quality tenants that is purchased with little to no debt.
 Due to their relatively low risk profile, investors typically compare these types of equity investment opportunities to bond investments.
 Core properties typically provide 7%-10% annual returns with little variability and predictable cash flows.
 In addition, they tend to be resilient during economic downturns.

 Core investments typically have credit tenants on a long term lease with a strong guarantor (like Starbucks or Walgreens).
 Multifamily core investments are located in the best parts of town.
 They’re fully leased and need little to no work (stabilized).

 Core investments, regardless of property type, should be purchased with less than 40% debt.
 As the name suggests, Core investments often make up the foundation of a commercial real estate investment portfolio.

 What is core plus real estate?

-Like core, “core plus” real estate has high-quality tenants, is located in great parts of town, and is purchased with little debt.
-The difference?
-Core plus real estate refers to properties that are slightly lesser quality than core properties and are purchased more aggressively, with more debt.
+A “Core Plus” strategy seeks real estate with high-quality tenants, in good, not great locations.
+Core plus properties tend to be of slightly lower quality than Core properties and are purchased more aggressively, with more debt.